A list of hills I think are worth dying on.

 Permanent office hot desking

 I understand why leadership teams reach for hot desking and hoteling.
-On a utilization chart it looks tidy.
-Fewer desks, better ratios, less wasted space.

 - Reducing assigned desks can shrink the footprint or delay the next lease.